-Harvest Festivals, Trunk or Treat and pretty much any other big gathering events that churches normally do in the fall are no longer an option in a year of Pandemic – at least not in their traditional forms.
+Harvest Festivals, Trunk or Treat,= and pretty much any other big gathering events all have something in common, and no, it’s not just fall sandwich boards.
+It’s that events like this, that churches normally do in the fall are no longer an option in a year of Pandemic – at least not in their traditional forms.
 So what CAN your church do to be active in the community, provide some fun for families and attract new visitors?

 Obviously a lot depends on where you live, the current social distancing regulations in your area, and the weather but with a little creativity and a good look around and what the needs are in your area, you can plan a couple events that will put your church at the forefront of minds in your community.
 After all there isn’t much competition this year, so any change in our COVID routine is sure to grab attention.